javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 new User().sayHi();
 ```

-For a generator method, similarly, prepend it with `*`.
+For a generator method, similarly, prepend it with `*` (again, generators will be discussed later).

 ## Class properties